 Touring Arts Grant

 Application Deadline: 30 days prior to the beginning date of the project activity.
-Applications open now and close when FY19 funds have been fully expended.
+Applications open now and close when FY20 funds have been fully expended.

-Non-matching FY19 Touring Arts (TOUR) Grants are available to nonprofit organizations and entities of government for support to engage professional touring artists for performances and educational activities in Tennessee communities.
+Non-matching FY20 Touring Arts (TOUR) Grants are available to nonprofit organizations and entities of government for support to engage professional touring artists for performances and educational activities in Tennessee communities.
+TOUR grants can only be used to support fees for one (1) artist or group per event.
 Except in unusual circumstances, only one (1) Touring Grant will be awarded to any one applicant in a single fiscal year.

-Applicants receiving operating support in FY19 through the MCI, PS or CEP categories are ineligible to apply for a TOUR grant.
+Applicants receiving operating support in FY20 through the MCI, PS or CEP categories are ineligible to apply for a TOUR grant.

 The Tennessee Arts Commission reserves the right to deny any application, if the proposed activities purpose is outside of the scope or spirit of this grant program.